-Environment Climate Crisis It's Earth Overshoot Day, When We Go Into Global Resource Overdraft By Lloyd Alter Design Editor University of Toronto Lloyd Alter is Design Editor for Treehugger and teaches Sustainable Design at Ryerson University in Toronto. our editorial process Facebook Facebook Twitter Twitter Lloyd Alter Updated October 11, 2018 Video screen capture.
-Global Footprint Network Share Twitter Pinterest Email Environment Planet Earth Climate Crisis Pollution Recycling & Waste Natural Disasters Transportation OK, it’s the middle of the month and you’ve paid the mortgage, the car payment, the cellphone bill and your bank account is now empty and you go into the credit card.
+News Environment Earth Overshoot Day: When We Go Into Global Resource Overdraft By Lloyd Alter Lloyd Alter Facebook Twitter Design Editor University of Toronto Lloyd Alter is Design Editor for Treehugger and teaches Sustainable Design at Ryerson University in Toronto.
+Learn about our editorial process Updated July 25, 2022 07:07PM EDT Share Twitter Pinterest Email Video screen capture.
+Global Footprint Network News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive OK, it’s the middle of the month and you’ve paid the mortgage, the car payment, the phone bill, and your bank account is now empty and you go into the credit card.
 That’s overshoot, where for the rest of the month you borrow against the future.
-That’s what we are all doing with the planet, and August 2 is this year’s Earth Overshoot Day, that day in the year when we have gone into overdraft: “when humanity’s demand for ecological resources and services in a given year exceeds what Earth can regenerate in that year.
-We maintain this deficit by liquidating stocks of ecological resources and accumulating waste, primarily carbon dioxide in the atmosphere.”
-Just like you do when you balance your bank account, the Global Footprint Network calculates the credits (Earth’s capacity to regenerate renewable natural resources in that year or biocapacity), and the debits, (humanity’s total yearly consumption or Ecological Footprint) Each city, state or nation’s Ecological Footprint can be compared to its biocapacity.
+That’s what we are all doing with the planet.
+And each year, we have an Earth Overshoot Day, the day in the year when we have gone into overdraft—when humanity’s demand for ecological resources and services in a given year exceeds what Earth can regenerate in that year.
+We maintain this deficit by liquidating stocks of ecological resources and accumulating waste, primarily carbon dioxide in the atmosphere.
+Just like you do when you balance your bank account, the Global Footprint Network calculates the credits (Earth’s capacity to regenerate renewable natural resources in that year or biocapacity), and the debits, (humanity’s total yearly consumption or Ecological Footprint).
+Each city, state or nation’s Ecological Footprint can be compared to its biocapacity.
 If a population’s demand for ecological assets exceeds the supply, that region runs an ecological deficit.
 A region in ecological deficit meets demand by importing, liquidating its own ecological assets (such as overfishing), and/or emitting carbon dioxide into the atmosphere.
-Global Footprint Network/CC BY 2.0 And if you think it’s bad that the world average overshoot day is August 2, in the USA it is actually much earlier, on the 14th of March, and a day earlier in Canada, because we consume so much per capita.
 Global Footprint Network/CC BY 2.0 Every year Overshoot Day comes a little bit earlier, as we consume more and regenerate less.
 Overshoot Day is being pretty much ignored in North America; it started in the UK with a British think tank and like the great green building concept, One Planet Living, has not really caught on.
-This is a shame, since it is a relatively simple concept for people to grasp, perhaps even easier than the concept of personal carbon footprint.
-This year the Global Footprint Network has launched a new calculator where you can determine your own Ecological Footprint, your own Personal Overshoot Day.
-The author's personal Overshoot date/Video screen capture I did it and failed miserably; even though I bike everywhere, eat local and seasonal food and live in a duplex, I fly way too much.
+This is a shame since it is a relatively simple concept for people to grasp, perhaps even easier than the concept of personal carbon footprint.
+In 2017, the Global Footprint Network launched a new calculator where you can determine your own Ecological Footprint, and your own Personal Overshoot Day.
+The author's personal Overshoot date/video screen capture I did it and failed miserably; even though I bike everywhere, eat local and seasonal food and live in a duplex, I fly way too much.
 The calculator has a bit of a European bias (no questions about air conditioning or SUVs) but is still one of the better ones I have seen.
-Give it a try.